yanivassf-lab/fMRI/README.rst

    - intensity plot:

-     The intensity values are plotted as a graph (intensity plot) that illustrates the time-course of the fPCA component across the entire brain.
+     The PC temporal profile values are plotted as a graph (intensity plot) that illustrates the time-course of the fPCA component across the entire brain.

      .. figure:: _static/eigenfunction_0_signal_intensity.png
         :align: center